cbor-wg/cddl/draft-ietf-cbor-cddl.md

 string syntax can also be used in the member key position, followed by a colon.
 The above example could therefore have been written with quoted strings in the member key positions.

-All the types defined can be used in a keytype position by following them with a double arrow.
+More generally, all the types defined can be used in a keytype position by following them with a double arrow.
 A string also is a (single-valued) type, so another form for this example is: